 Senseye PdM is a trusted and proven solution that helps you predict the attention required for your assets, at scale.
 Developed specifically for you as a maintenance manager and your team, many Fortune 500 industrial companies already depend on our solution.

 There are several alternatives for data transmission and connectivity as Senseye PdM has an open architecture that enables connectivity to many data sources through a range of integrated data platforms.
 Alternatively, we can provide solutions as simple as file transfer or direct API pushes, all of which will be under your control.

 We also provide access to a suite of interfaces that enable integration with your other asset management tools such as CMMS.
 Our open architecture enables the simple integration of maintenance systems so there’s no need for duplication in recording by the maintenance team.

 Once data transmission and connectivity has been established, a period of familiarization begins.
 After users have interacted with Senseye PdM, the results are reviewed to confirm they show potential signs of machine failure.
 These findings are discussed with the Senseye team and, where opportunities for greater success are identified, these will be implemented.
 In a short period, you will be completely self-sufficient and soon looking to extend your coverage by adding more assets and sites.

 As a highly scalable cloud-based solution Senseye PdM deployment scales with your needs.

 Most of our clients typically start with a sub-set of assets in a single plant to gain an understanding of Senseye PdM in use and establish best practice.
 With phases measured in weeks and months, this quickly becomes a wider plant rollout leading to multi-site deployments.
-Initial deployments can be up and running in weeks, with benefits proven in just 3 to 6 months of use, and scaling to full site development and multi-site deployment following on over the next 6 to 8 months.
+Initial deployments can be up and running in weeks, with benefits proven in just 3 to 6 months of use and scaling to full site development and multi-site deployment over the next 6 to 8 months.